Kinesthetic Bodily Intelligence: What It Is And How It Is Expressed

 The author, visualizing that precisely the majority of intelligence tests, the very concept of IQ and the conceptions of it as a unique ability focused on the verbal and logical (the same type of information that is mostly valued at an academic level), He came to the conclusion that although until now they were not considered as such, there are other capacities beyond the verbal and logical that are essential for adaptation and “intelligent” behavior in the environment.

-You may be interested: Types of Fallacies with Examples
+You may be interested: What is the Gestalt Law of Contrast and Examples

 Gardner developed a theory in which he proposed that success, performance and even intellectual and adaptive capacity depended not on logical-verbal capacity but on a set of skills common to all human beings, to a greater or lesser degree, among which Previous ones were just one of them.
 He also relied on knowledge of cases of genius and extraordinary abilities between subjects with little ability to reason verbally.
 In conclusion: Gardner proposed that there are different types of intelligence.